LOCATION EULONIA SC+GA VA

 Bt horizon:

-Color--hue of 2.5YR to 2.5Y, value of 4 to 7, and chroma of 3 to 8.
+Color--hue of 2.5YR to 2.5Y, value of 4 to 7, chroma of 3 to 8.
 The lower part is mottled without dominant matrix hue in some pedons

-Texture (fine-earth fraction)-- clay, sandy clay, or clay loam
+Texture (fine-earth fraction)--clay, sandy clay, or clay loam

 Redoximorphic features (if they occur)--iron masses in shade of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray

-Other features--35 to 45 percent clay and less than 30 percent silt in particle-size control section
+Other features--35 to 45 percent clay and less than 30 percent silt

 Btg horizon:

-Color--hue of 2.5YR to 2.5Y, value of 4 to 7, and chroma of 1 or 2 or mottled without dominant matrix hue
+Color--hue of 2.5YR to 2.5Y, value of 4 to 7, chroma of 1 or 2 or mottled without dominant matrix hue

-Texture (fine-earth fraction)-- sandy clay, clay loam, or sandy clay loam
+Texture (fine-earth fraction)--sandy clay, clay loam, or sandy clay loam

 Redoximorphic features (if they occur)--iron masses in shade of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray

-Other features--35 to 45 percent clay and less than 30 percent silt in particle-size control section
+Other features--35 to 45 percent clay and less than 30 percent silt

 BCg horizon:

-Color--hue of 2.5YR to 2.5Y, value of 4 to 7, and chroma of 1 or 2 or mottled without dominant matrix hue
+Color--hue of 2.5YR to 2.5Y, value of 4 to 7, chroma of 1 or 2 or mottled without dominant matrix hue

-Texture (fine-earth fraction)-- sandy clay, clay loam, or sandy clay loam.
+Texture (fine-earth fraction)--sandy clay, clay loam, or sandy clay loam.

 Redoximorphic features (if they occur)--iron masses in shade of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray